Wasteland (series): Novellas

 inXile had planned to set up two novella series for the franchise after releasing Wasteland 2.
 These were to be called Rangers & Raiders and Cults & Criminals.
 However the project was soon abandoned with only three digital novellas released and a fourth one authored by Chris Avellone being shelved.

 The three digital novellas for Wasteland 2 were released alongside its "Director's Cut".
 Two of them, The Earth Transformed – Ghost Book I and Death Machines – Ghost Book II, written by Michael A. Stackpole and Nathan Long, form part of a single narrative and feature Ghost, a clone who joins the Desert Rangers during the events of the first game.
 All Bad Things was meanwhile written by Stephen Blackmoore and focuses on Luke Samson, the founder of the religious cult called "God's Militia" which appears in Wasteland 2.
 Those who bought the director's cut received the novellas for free.
 All Bad Things was also released in paperback format.
 In 2018, inXile gave away the novellas for free to those who purchased Wasteland – 30th Anniversary Edition.

 Upon the release of Wasteland 3, three more digital novellas were released and focus on characters from the game.
 Legend by Ari Marmell focuses on Saul Buchanan, No Way Home by Carrie Cuinn focuses on Angela Deth, and Ironclad by Matt Wallace focuses on Ironclad Cordite.
-They were given away for free as part of the game's "Digital Deluxe Edition".
+They were included in the game's "Digital Deluxe Edition".